Superexponential growth of epidemics in networks with cliques: Model

 \subsubsection{Dynamics of the model}

 At each time step $t \to t+1$, our SIQ model evolves with synchronous updates as follows: \begin{itemize} \item Sub-step 1 (Transmission): All infected individuals at time $t$ transmit the disease to their susceptible neighbors with probability $\beta$.
-In order to simplify our theoretical equations, we will focus exclusively on the case where the transmission probability $\beta$ is set to 1. \item Sub-step 2 (Quarantine): Individuals who contracted the disease in the previous sub-step but also have regular access to testing, are immediately placed in quarantine along with their neighbors. \end{itemize} In Fig.~\ref{fig.siq}, we present a few examples to illustrate how the states of the nodes change according to the rules of our model.
+To simplify our theoretical equations, we will focus exclusively on the case in which the transmission probability $\beta$ is set to 1. \item Sub-step 2 (Quarantine): Individuals who contracted the disease in the previous sub-step but also have regular access to testing, are immediately placed in quarantine along with their neighbors. \end{itemize} In Fig.~\ref{fig.siq}, we present a few examples to illustrate how the states of the nodes change according to the rules of our model.
 This process of transmission (sub-step 1) and quarantine (sub-step 2) repeats iteratively until the system reaches a final stage in which individuals no longer change their state.

 As indicated in the Introduction, is important to remark that for the specific case of $\beta=1$, our SIQ model is a simplified version of the SIRQ model studied in Ref.~\cite{valdez2023epidemic}.
 Therefore, several results reported in that work, such as the emergence of an abrupt phase transition, are also found in our SIQ model.
 However, the main results presented in Ref.~\cite{valdez2023epidemic} were primarily obtained from stochastic simulations on finite networks.
-Here, instead, thanks to our theoretical equations we will be able to: 1) validate our simulation results, and 2) explore in more detail how our model behaves near the critical point, where stochastic fluctuations become significantly larger.
+Here, instead, thanks to our theoretical equations for $\beta=1$, we will be able to: 1) validate our simulation results, and 2) explore in more detail how our model behaves near the critical point, where stochastic fluctuations become significantly larger.
+On the other hand, while our primary focus is on the case in which $\beta=1$, it is worth noting that we have also explored scenarios in which $\beta<1$ through simulations.
+Our results (shown in Appendix~\ref{app.low1}) indicate that for high values of $\beta$ (though still less than 1), the system behaves qualitatively similar to the extreme case of $\beta=1$, displaying an abrupt phase transition.
+However, for low values of $\beta$, the system's behavior aligns more closely with a continuous transition.